Quantum spins and hybridization in artificially-constructed chains of magnetic adatoms on a superconductor: Introduction

-Here, we build magnetic chains Fe adatom by Fe adatom on a $2H$-\nbse\ substrate and track their spatially resolved excitation spectra all the way from the monomer to longer chains.
+Here, we report experiments on magnetic chains built Fe adatom by Fe adatom on a $2H$-\nbse\ substrate, a layered superconductor.
+Due to the quasi two-dimensional structure, the YSR resonances have a larger spatial extent \cite{Menard2015,Kezilebieke2018}, which facilitates coupling along the chain even for well-separated Fe adatoms.
+We track the spatially resolved excitation spectra all the way from the monomer to longer chains.
 Quantum phase transitions induced by the RKKY coupling reveal the intimate coupling of the quantum spins of the adatoms to the fermionic subgap quasiparticles.
-The YSR excitations exhibit coherent hybridization along the chain and the resulting band formation as a function of chain length is consistent with ferromagnetic coupling of the adatom spins.
+The YSR excitations hybridize coherently along the chain and the resulting formation of band-like subgap excitations with increasing chain length suggests ferromagnetic coupling between adatom spins.
 Longer chains are affected by the charge-density-wave (CDW) order of the $2H$-\nbse\ substrate that coexists with superconductivity.

-Previous studies of magnetic chains on superconducting substrates, motivated by the search for topological superconductivity and Majorana bound states, relied on densely-packed adatoms, formed either by self assembly \cite{NadjPerge2014,Ruby2015chains, Feldman2016, Pawlak2016, Ruby2017} or by atom manipulation \cite{Kim2018, Schneider2020, Mier2021, Schneider2021a,Schneider2021b}.
+Previous studies of magnetic chains on superconducting substrates were motivated by the search for topological superconductivity and Majorana bound states.
+These experiments relied on densely-packed adatoms, formed either by self assembly \cite{NadjPerge2014,Ruby2015chains, Feldman2016, Pawlak2016, Ruby2017} or by atom manipulation \cite{Kim2018, Schneider2020, Mier2021, Schneider2021a,Schneider2021b}.
 The theoretical description of these chains assumes classical spin structures and bands of hybridizing adatom $d$ orbitals, which cross the Fermi level \cite{NadjPerge2013,NadjPerge2014,Li2014a,Peng2015}.
-In contrast, we construct magnetic adatom chains in the dilute limit \cite{Pientka2013}, in which the adatoms are spaced sufficiently far that direct hybridization of their $d$ orbitals is negligible, but close enough for substrate-mediated interactions.
-In this limit, the interactions between the adatoms are mediated not only by the familiar RKKY and Dzyaloshinsky-Moriya interactions but also by hybridization of the adatoms' YSR excitations as previously studied in YSR dimers \cite{Rusinov1969, Yao2014a, Ruby2018, Choi2018, Beck2020, Ding2021, Kamlapure2019, Kuester2021}.
-Importantly, in the dilute limit, the quantum nature of the individual adatom spins is preserved and plays an essential role when coupling adatoms into chains \cite{Steiner2021}.
+Importantly, the chains investigated here are in a very different regime, previously studied only for YSR dimers \cite{Rusinov1969, Yao2014a, Ruby2018, Choi2018, Beck2020, Ding2021, Kamlapure2019, Kuester2021}.
+We construct magnetic adatom chains in the dilute limit \cite{Pientka2013}, in which the adatoms are spaced sufficiently far that direct hybridization of their $d$ orbitals is negligible.
+The adatoms couple only via spin-spin interactions mediated by the substrate as well as hybridization of their YSR excitations.
+In this limit, subgap bands emerge from correlated spin-fermion dynamics and are in general not of single-particle nature.